 Our experienced instructors absolutely love training and teaching.
 Our team includes two Certified Professional Dog Trainers, and collectively we have over five decades of experience helping clients and their dogs reach their goals.
 We train using easy to understand methods that are based on the most up-to-date research on how dogs learn.
 No rough stuff here.
 We believe in being nice to dogs and their people.

 Kelly Elvin is the founder of TipTopTails Dog Training.
-Kelly has been coaching people and their dogs for over 15 years, and before that she practiced law for 10 years.
+Kelly has been coaching people and their dogs for over 18 years, and before that she practiced law for 10 years.
 She is a Certified Professional Dog Trainer-Knowledge Assessed, a professional member of the Association of Professional Dog Trainers, and a long-time board member and volunteer for Al-Van Humane Society.
-Kelly also is a certification instructor for the dog*tec Dog Walking Academy in Michigan, helping to teach professional dog walkers the skills to handle dogs safely and to run a business successfully.
+Kelly also is a certification instructor for the dog*biz Dog Walking Academy in Michigan, helping to teach professional dog walkers, pet sitters and dog daycare wranglers the skills to handle dogs safely and run a business successfully.

 Matt Elvin has been a certified Missing Animal Response Technician since 2007 and offered lost pet recovery services after training a dog to search for lost cats.
 He studied under Kat Albrecht, founder of Missing Pet Partnership (MPP), and served on MPP’s Board of Directors for three years.
 Before becoming a dog trainer, Matt practiced law for 14 years.